 The penalty imposed if a student is found to have committed academic misconduct may depend upon the academic misconduct offence they are suspected of having committed, as well as on the extent of the misconduct in the assessment.
-Penalties also depend on if a module is probationary or non-probationary.
+Penalties also may depend on if a module is probationary or non-probationary.
 However, if academic misconduct is found to have taken place, for first offences such as plagiarism or collusion, the worst case would be a marks cap of between 0-59.

-Full details of the penalties which may be applied if a student is found to have committed academic misconduct are described in AM3 of the Academic Misconduct Policy, which you can find on the University website here.
+Full details of the penalties which may be applied if a student is found to have committed academic misconduct are described in AM3 of the University’s Academic Misconduct Policy.

 I’ve received a letter/email stating that my work has been referred to a StAMP and I need to submit a statement or attend an interview – what do I do now?

 If you don’t respond with your statement or request for an interview by the given deadline, your case will be considered by the StAMP without your statement or information given during an interview.
-This is why engaging in the process and providing a response is important: the information you provide helps the StAMP to understand what’s happened, so it’s really important that you do respond, if you are able to.
+This is why engaging in the process and providing a response is important: the information you provide helps the StAMP to understand what’s happened, why issues with your work may have occurred and (if relevant) what you would do differently next time.

 You’ll first need to decide if you’d rather provide further information to the StAMP by attending an interview or submitting a written statement.
 The letter or email which has been sent to you will tell you the deadline by which you need to submit your statement or request an interview.